 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-Managing site safety, environmental and quality plans
+Confidence to manage small teams of workers, project budgets, timelines, site safety, and environmental and quality plans

 A pathway to further study in the civil construction field

 This course requires evidence of previous experience or study before you can enrol

 That you are employed in the civil construction industry and have a minimum of 3 years relevant experience including conducting site risk assessments and quality checklists as evidenced by a letter from your employer